 We believe that wherever possible maintaining existing accommodation provides the best outcomes for our clients.
-We assist clients to communicate with their landlords and regain control of their budgets through programs such as Money Matters and Rent It, Keep It.
+We assist clients to communicate with their landlords and regain control of their budgets.
 We in some circumstances will advocate on our clients behalf.
 We maintain positive connections with Realtors and Property Managers throughout the Illawarra.

 However at other times, our clients have either become homeless, need to move on from existing accommodation for a variety of reasons or have been unable to resolve issues with landlords or real estates at their current locations.
 For these clients we may offer a more intensive support program to find suitable accommodation and transition them in to long term stable housing.

 We provide a range of services to assist families and individuals in need.
 For more information click on a title below.Early Intervention Services